A rather ambitious title which sadly never made it as more current life commitments came about.

 When playing the demo, some frames are not visible when moving left, unfortunately.
 Game will load up 16-colour bitmap screens while you walk, but there are only few of them.
 After the graphics run out, you will only see garbled mess.

-Overall it is a huge shame that this game never quite made it, as it looked to have a lot of promise.
+Overall it was a huge shame that the game never made it, as it looked to have a lot of promise.
 Maybe if the game was done in a slightly different way, it could have been released by a big company back in the day and done well.
-Still, thankfully the game has survived and now you can check things out for yourself!

 Miha Rinne and Pekka speak about work on Undead…